devismail2y/notashoppingnote-old/research-methods/RM1.md

 # Introduction and Course Information

 ## Research Opportunity
-If you interested in research about eye tracking and AI, you can join the [Dr. Sunu Wibirama's](https://sunu.staff.ugm.ac.id/) Lab.
+If you interested in research about eye tracking and AI, you can join [Dr. Sunu Wibirama's](https://sunu.staff.ugm.ac.id/) Lab.

 Requirements:
 - Passionate